milvus-io/milvus/cpp/README.md

 ## Contribution guidelines

 Contributions are welcomed and greatly appreciated.
-If you want to contribute to Milvus, please read the [contribution guidelines](CONTRIBUTING.md).
+If you want to contribute to Milvus, please read our [contribution guidelines](CONTRIBUTING.md).
 This project adheres to the [code of conduct](CODE OF CONDUCT.md) of Milvus.
 By participating, you are expected to uphold this code.

 We use [GitHub issues](https://github.com/milvus-io/milvus/issues) to track issues and bugs.
-For general questions and discussions, please go to [Milvus Forum].
+For general questions and public discussions, please join our community.

 ## Join the Milvus community

-For public discussion of Milvus, please join our [discussion group](milvusio.slack.com).
+To connect with other users and contributors, welcome to join our [slack channel](https://join.slack.com/t/milvusio/shared_invite/enQtNzY1OTQ0NDI3NjMzLWNmYmM1NmNjOTQ5MGI5NDhhYmRhMGU5M2NhNzhhMDMzY2MzNDdlYjM5ODQ5MmE3ODFlYzU3YjJkNmVlNDQ2ZTk).

 ## Milvus Roadmap

-Please read our [roadmap](milvus-io/milvus/docs/master/roadmap.md) to learn about upcoming features.
+Please read our [roadmap](https://milvus.io/docs/en/roadmap/) to learn about upcoming features.

 ## Resources